ppfeufer/aa-srp/README.md

 - Overview of SRP links
 - Overview of your own SRP requests and their status
 - SRP Request administration mostly done via ajax and without page reloads
-- Use of modern DataTables with filters where useful
+- Use of modern DataTables with filters where ever they are useful
 - Tables fully searchable and sortable
 - Mandatory reason on SRP reject
+- Notifications in AA with detailed information on SRP rejection
 - Discord notification via PM to the user on SRP request approval or rejection, if [AA-Discordbot](https://github.com/pvyParts/allianceauth-discordbot) is installed